finos/legend-sdlc/docs/re-architecture-worklog.md

   the suite reuses project ids — and the empty-commit guard above);
   `legend-sdlc-server` 269 green with the affordance; full-reactor `mvn install javadoc:javadoc` green.

+### Step 5: GitLab extraction, part 1 — the SPI crossings (L4, additive)

+The GitLab extraction needs four things to cross the SPI that Phase 4's staging deferred (per decision 1 and the Step 5 staging record).
+All are additive to `legend-sdlc-backend-api`; no consumer changes in this commit.

+- **`BackendSessionContext.getService(Class)`** (default null): the per-user
+  counterpart of `BackendEnvironment.getService` — typed lookup for auth material the host can offer beyond identity + state store.
+Everything published through it is data or a JDK type; pac4j never crosses.
+The server will publish `javax.security.auth.Subject` (Kerberos), plus two new L4 value types: **`OidcAuthMaterial`** (issuer, access token, scopes, refresh token, expiration) and **`PersonalAccessTokenAuthMaterial`** (host, token).
+  These replace the token harvesting that today lives *inside* the GitLab session classes (`GitLabOidcSession`/`GitLabPersonalAccessTokenSession` constructors): the host describes how the user authenticated, as data; the backend decides whether that material is usable against its upstream (issuer/host match) — that logic is backend knowledge and moves to L5.
+- **`StaleAuthorizationException`** (503 default): decision 1 enumerated two
+  redirect flows (302 to the authorization URI; 403 with `auth_uri`), both covered by `AuthorizationRequiredException(URI)`.
+The GitLab code has a *third* — `BaseGitLabApi.buildException`'s 401 branch clears the stale token and redirects the client back to *the original request* (GET; 503 "please retry" otherwise).
+Its redirect target is the request itself, which only the host knows, so it crosses as a type: the backend throws after discarding stale material; the server's mapper reproduces today's 302-to-self / 503 pair exactly.
+- **`BackendFactory.configureObjectMapper(ObjectMapper)`** (default no-op):
+  the GitLab configuration needs a Jackson mix-in for its polymorphic `gitlabAuthorizers` list, registered today by a hard-wired `GitLabConfiguration.configureObjectMapper` call in `BaseLegendSDLCServer.initialize`.
+The factory hook lets any backend configure the host's configuration mapper at bootstrap, alongside subtype registration; the hard-wired call dies in part 2.
+- **`BackendEnvironment.getProjectCreationConfiguration()`** (default null) +
+  L4 value type **`ProjectCreationConfiguration`** (default structure version, groupId/artifactId patterns): `GitLabProjectApi`'s only real use of the server's `ProjectStructureConfiguration` — reached today through the `getService` escape hatch — is its project-creation section.
+Decision 3 said such needs cross "as data via environment accessors"; this is that accessor.
+The server's configuration class stays at L6; the environment publishes the data view.
+(The FS refit's "projects are created at the latest structure version" ruling stands — whether FS *adopts* the policy remains config-options work; the accessor exists because GitLab's current behavior must be preserved through the extraction.)

+Verified: full-reactor `mvn install javadoc:javadoc` green.